-In a matter of weeks the maker of expensive pens Mont Blanc will officially present its new baby — the Montblanc Time Walker TwinFly (ref.
-106507) automatic chronograph watch.
-Details are still scarce, but it is known that the upcoming watch, which is set to be presented during the SIHH 2011 event, will be delivered in a 43 mm stainless steel case in a scratch resistant matt black DLC coating.
+In a matter of weeks, the maker of expensive pens will officially present its new baby — the Montblanc Time Walker TwinFly (ref.
+106507) automatic chronograph.
+Details are still scarce, but it is known that the upcoming watch, which is set to be presented during the SIHH 2011 event, will be delivered in a 43 mm stainless steel case in a scratch-resistant matt black DLC coating.

-The new timepiece offers a very impressive exterior design and is powered by a complex mechanism that, with some reservations, could be called an ‘in-house’ job.
+The new timepiece offers an impressive exterior and is powered by a complex mechanism that, with some reservations, could be called an ‘in-house’ job.
 Compared to many similarly priced chronographs that feature the usual ETA blank calibers with third-party add-on modules, this is a huge step in the right direction.

 The controls are pretty standard with the pair of push-pieces placed at their usual positions at 2 and 4 o’clock and a bit over-sized crown placed right between them.
 While the crown is massive enough to be easily operated, the pushers are a bit too short to my taste: I would prefer some more travel before engaging or disengaging the chronograph module.

-Developed and manufactured by Manufacture ValFleurier, which is also owned by the Richemont Group, the caliber features a twin-barrel winding system that stores enough power to animate the watch for as long as 72 hours.
+Developed and manufactured by Manufacture ValFleurier, which is also owned by the Richemont Group, the caliber features a twin-barrel winding system that stores enough power to animate the TwinFly Chronograph for as long as 72 hours.

-Although its guaranteed power reserve of just three days doesn’t look exactly groundbreaking now (but is quite formidable compared to an average ETA-powered chronograph), it is still a very nice feature to those who has two or three timekeepers in weekly rotation.
+Although its guaranteed power reserve of just three days doesn’t look exactly groundbreaking now (but is formidable compared to an average ETA-powered chronograph), it may still be a nice feature to those who have two or three timekeepers in the weekly rotation.

 The dial is nicely sculpted although the motif that they used looks a bit out of place (but that’s my personal opinion, right).

-The Swiss maker of luxury writing instruments plans to sell the Montblanc TimeWalker TwinFly Chronograph watch as a limited edition model.
+The Swiss maker of luxury writing instruments plans to sell the TimeWalker TwinFly Chronograph as a limited edition model.

 Availability & Price

-Only 300 pieces will be made and offered to collectors and enthusiasts, although, given the gadget’s impressive price of €8950, I wonder how many watches will actually be sold.
+Only 300 pieces will be made and offered to collectors and enthusiasts, although, given the gadget’s impressive price of €8950, I wonder how many of these will be sold.